MrDweller/as-a-service-framework/README.md

 ```

 ### Web portal
-If it is desired to use the web portal [web-portal](https://github.com/MrDweller/as-a-service-framework-web-portal), then use the same configuration as *Data sharing only*, except change the technicians `.env` files with,
+If it is desired to use the web portal [web-portal](https://github.com/MrDweller/as-a-service-framework-web-portal), then use the same configuration as *Data sharing only*, except change the technicians environment files `.enviroment.technician-1.env` and `.enviroment.technician-2.env`,

 ```
 EVENT_HANDLING_SYSTEM_TYPE="USER_INTERACTIVE_EVENT_HANDLING"